 There is no definitive answer to this question, as it depends on your individual fitness goals and level of activity.
 However, most experts recommend using the elliptical machine at least three times per week for best results.
 Additionally, many people find that using the elliptical machine first thing in the morning or after a workout can help them to better reach their fitness goals.

 What does 30 minutes on the elliptical do?

 30 minutes on the elliptical can burn up to 210 calories for a person weighing 155 pounds.
 It can also help to improve your cardiovascular fitness and muscle endurance.
 Additionally, 30 minutes on the elliptical can help you to tone your lower body, including your thighs, hips, and butt.

 Can you get toned on an elliptical?

 Yes, you can tone your body by using an elliptical.
 You will need to maintain a consistent routine and put in the effort to see results.
 Remember to focus on your form and use proper technique while you workout.
+What muscles does an elliptical work?
 With time and consistency, you will start to see toning in your arms, legs, and core.
 Keep up the good work!